 - Must see

 Niagara Falls are considered by many to be the eighth wonder of the world.
 While not exceptionally high (50 metres), the falls are among the most powerful waterfalls in North America.
 Be prepared to share the experience with the hordes of tourists who flock here to admire the awe-inspiring beauty of the falls.

 Niagara Falls are the most-visited falls in the world, welcoming some 12 million visitors each year.
-While not exceptionally high (50 metres), the Niagara Falls are remarkable for their width, power and beauty.
+The Niagara Falls are renowned for their exceptional width, power and beauty.
 You are sure to be impressed!

 Skylon Tower, which resembles a smaller version of Toronto's CN Tower, is one of the best spots from which to admire the falls, and offers spectacular views of the surrounding area, up to a distance of 100 kilometres on a clear day.
 The tower features three glass-walled elevators to transport visitors the 236 metres to the top in under a minute.